DimitrijW/otus-basic-homeworks/README.md

 # otus-basic-homeworks
-OTUS C++ basic course Webseite https://otus.ru/
+OTUS C++ basic course website https://otus.ru/

 This repository was created for learning purposses, it contains the homework and additional materials that were worked on diring the course.